-Transfers of net assets arising from administrative restructurings are treated as distributions to or contributions by owners.
-Transfers of net liabilities arising from administrative restructurings are treated as distributions to owners.
 Commitments for future expenditure include operating and capital commitments arising from contracts.
 These commitments are disclosed by way of a note (refer to Note 13 Commitments for expenditure) at their nominal value and inclusive of the GST payable.
 In addition, where it is considered appropriate and provides additional relevant information to users, the net present values of significant individual projects are stated.
 These future expenditures cease to be disclosed as commitments once the related liabilities are recognised in the balance sheet.

-(O) Contingent assets and contingent liabilities
+(P) Contingent assets and contingent liabilities

-Contingent assets and contingent liabilities are not recognised in the balance sheet, but are disclosed by way of a note (refer to Note 14 Contingent assets and contingent liabilities) and, if quantifiable, are measured at nominal value.
-Contingent assets and liabilities are presented inclusive of GST receivable or payable respectively.
+Contingent assets and contingent liabilities are not recognised in the balance sheet, but are disclosed by way of a note and, if quantifiable, are measured at nominal value.